TheThingsNetwork/arduino-device-lib/docs/TheThingsNetwork.md

 ## Method: `setChannelDCycle`

 Sets the channel maximum allowed duty cycle of a selected channel number in `%`.
-Depending on regional regulations, the maximum frequency use may be limited to a percentage in time, the duty cycle.
-With this method, we set the ratio of maximum transmission time for the selected channel, e.g., `1%` with 1 second transmission time means the radio has to pause for 99 seconds on this channel before retransmitting.
+Depending on regional regulations, the duty cycle may limit the maximum frequency use to a percentage in time.
+With this method, we set the ratio of transmission time for the selected channel, e.g., `1%` with 1 second transmission time means the radio has to pause for 99 seconds on this channel before retransmitting.
 The method returns true if successful.

 ```c
 bool setChannelDCycle (uint8_t channel, float duty_cycle);